 While reflecting on our 10-year anniversary and all of the flowers we’ve designed, the anemone is one we’ve made over and over again.
 It’s such a beautiful, yet simple flower to craft.
 And though we’ve made many different versions over the years, these felt Japanese anemones are a first!

 Since the anemone is one of our favorites, we had to include it as part of our spring craft summit.
-You can join our live workshop to learn how to make this felt flower on April 19th at 11:00am PT.
-Or you can watch the replay here after!
+We streamed or live workshop on April 19th at 11:00am PT.
+You can watch the replay here!

 Go where the wind(flower) takes you